Overview

 Industry Situation:

 The Light Sport Aircraft market has become the fastest growing segment of aviation.
 There is a severe pilot shortage in the USA.
-Airlines are cancelling thousands of flights a day.
-Very few companies have utilized Light Sport Aircraft to solve this problem.
-According to Salary.com, the average pilot pay is just over $173,000 dollars.
+Airlines are cancelling flights a day due to lack of pilots.
+Very few companies have utilized Light Sport Aircraft, modern simulator technology, or cooperative principles to solve this problem.
+According to Salary.com, the average pilot pay is just over $200,000 dollars.
 The demand for pilot training, aviator skills training, and time building has skyrocketed.

 Our Situation: Our cooperative business model puts us in a strong position to capture a large share of the time builder and aviator training market by making it affordable for students to learn and build flight time.

-We have two powerful weapons in our arsenal that the competition does not have.
-One is the exclusive use of the LetsFly cooperative program that is known for its ability to provide flight time at a fraction of the cost of any other program.
+We have two powerful weapons in our arsenal to help solve the pilot shortage situation.
+One is the exclusive use of our cooperative program that is known for its ability to provide flight time at a fraction of the cost of any other program.
 The other is our one of a kind mobile flight simulator and associated aviator training program.

-Our Short Term Objective: To help local cooperatives provide aviator skills, give kids a purpose, and make Flying affordable.
+Our Short Term Objective: To help local cooperatives provide valuable aviator skills, give kids a purpose, help adults discover exciting career possibilities, and make flying affordable.

 Our Long Term Objective: Duplicate the LetsFly Cooperative program at every feasible airport in the country.
 If there’s no LetsFly cooperative program available locally, contact us for details on getting one started.